Currency:

 Server response codes - status 403

-Server response with status 403 - Forbidden tells us that the server understands our request, but you don't have permission to view this information.
+Server response with status 403 - Forbidden tells us that the server understands our request, but you do not have permission to view this information.

 We get a 403 code when the client does not have proper access to the server.
 If someone makes an unauthorized attempt to break into the confidential structures of our site, this is a valid "error".
 Usually this status is given to search engine robots that try to index the site.

-This happens through the robots.txt file, where we are denying access to our site, but this can also be the result of a bad web server configuration.
+This happens through the robots.txt file where we deny access to our site, but it can also be the result of a bad web server configuration.

-The 404 - Not Found code says: "I can't find the information you requested - it is likely that it never existed at all.
+The 404 - Not Found code reads: "I can't find the information you're asking for - it's likely that it never existed at all."

 This is the most common mistake.
 The 404 code performs a very important function - it informs the client that what he requested was not found.